Professor

 2016

-A scholar of administrative and constitutional law, Magill is a Fellow of the American Academy of Arts and Sciences and a member of the American Law Institute.
-She has been a visiting professor at Harvard Law School, held a fellowship in the Law and Public Affairs Program at Princeton University, and was the Thomas Jefferson visiting professor at Downing College, Cambridge University.
+Magill is a scholar of administrative and constitutional law, a fellow of the American Academy of Arts and Sciences, and a member of the American Law Institute.
+She has been a visiting professor at Harvard Law School, held a fellowship in the Law and Public Affairs Program at Princeton University, was the Thomas Jefferson visiting professor at Downing College, Cambridge University, and is a Visiting Professor of Law at the London School of Economics.
 Her articles have been published in leading law reviews, and she has won several awards for her scholarly contributions.

 Last Updated